vaibhav0103/personal-portfolio/README.md

-# personal-portfolio
+# personal-portfolio:
  A Django based personal portfolio website.

-# Requirements (that shall be installed in your system)
+# Requirements (that shall be installed in your system):
 1. Git
 2. virtualenv
 3. Python